BlueNoteCoder/list_of_things/README.md

 At this time the following is provided for the user:

 	1. Easy to navigate command-line app
-	2. Basic CRUD operations
+	2. Basic CRUD operations for Book Keeping
 	3. A way to display all books you've read in a neat fashion
 	4. Basic logging information for CRUD operations.

 ## Installation
-Clone the github repo.
+	1. Clone the github repo.
+	2. Run install/create_folders.py

 ## Running List of Things
 - Currently runs on Python3.8
-- Make sure you have python installed
+- Make sure you have python3 installed as there is currently no process to check/install python3 automatically.

 ### Run on Windows
-1. Make sure you use python command.
-(Does not support python3 command yet)
+1. Open Command Prompt

-2. From the list_of_things directory, open command prompt:
+2. cd to list_of_things directory

 3. Enter: